 So, you know my child has grown to be an addict.
 I shall not take you through all of her childhood.
 I suspect your interest will be in the trauma of a family coping with an alcoholic.
 I will tell you she had a full and vital life before inviting alcohol and drugs into her world.

-When Bella was two years old, her sister arrived.
-I spent two weeks in hospital; in those days children were not allowed to visit.
-I was parted from Bella for that time and came home with a baby.
+When Laura was two years old her sister arrived.
+I spent two weeks in hospital.
+In the seventies children were not allowed to visit the maternity unit.
+I was parted from Laura before coming home with a baby.
 Did she feel rejected, replaced?
 I do not know.
-We lived in the times we lived in, and followed the rules of the day.
+We lived in the times we lived in.
+We followed the rules of the day.

-As a family we travelled for leisure: sunny climates abroad, took in culture from Egypt, and fun from America.
-We took picnics to the seaside at weekends, we went on walks, bike rides in the country, then dined out in restaurants.
-Bella enjoyed those times, we all did.
+As a family we travelled for leisure: culture from Egypt, fun from America, picnics at the seaside, bike rides in the country, dined in restaurants.
+Laura enjoyed those times, we all did.

 Laura was a deep thinker, she amused us with her enquiries: ‘How long does it take to parachute from the moon?’
 ‘Do gums have freckles?’
 ‘Do false teeth need fillings?’
 A funny, but demanding child who wanted to walk in my shoes, do what I did.
 A child who had to be entertained.
 Her idea of playing with Barbie was to cut its hair off.
 She preferred going out, socialising.
 Not playing alone.
 Ironic that as an adult she forced seclusion on herself.

 Follow my blog: Addict Child – Lesley Sefton.
 My journey as the mother of an addict.